drazdra/ollama-chats/README.md

 #### 12.9.
 Optimize:
 Allows you to automatically try any possible combination of configuration and ollama settings for any models and see the results.

+#### 12.10.
+CH.mem:
+Character's memory.
+Allows you to enter any amount of data for character to rememember, so you are not limited with the context window anymore and you can define a very detailed characters with a lot of information they can remember when appropriate.

+#### 12.11.
+P.knlg:
+Public knowledge.
+Allows you to enter any amount of data for all character to know, so you are not limited with the context window anymore and you can define a lot of world descriptions for characters to remember, when appropriate.

 ### Enjoy!